 #1: Hit The Beach

-Beaches are plentiful on the Sunshine Coast and many allow for well-behaved dogs to be off-leash.
-Pay attention to signage but otherwise enjoy!
+Beaches are plentiful on the Sunshine Coast and the water can be a perfect spots for a cool down.
+Pay attention to signage around canine rules but otherwise enjoy!
 Lots of driftwood makes for a great game of fetch on the fly and if your pup enjoys a swim this will be the perfect spot to play.

 Please use your best doggy etiquette at all times.
 There are some simple rules for owners to follow: